my1396/R-Notes/docs/0304-Quarto.md

 Weakness of Quarto:

 - slow compared to `Bookdown`

+  Workaround:

+  - Use `quarto preview` in terminal to enable live preview
+  - Set `freeze: auto` in `_quarto.yml` to only re-render changed files.

-- issues when you want to compile one single page within a package.
-Changes are not realized in time unless render the whole website.
+- Issues when you want to compile one single page within a package.
+Changes are not reflected in time unless you render the whole website.

     Workaround: Need to exclude from project index, and need file header `yaml` to import mathjax settings and themes.